 EVIL cameras are the natural evolution of SLR cameras.

-In mirrorless cameras it is the sensor that sends the image to the electronic viewfinder and / or the rear LCD screen.
+In mirrorless cameras, the sensor sends the image to the electronic viewfinder and the rear LCD screen.

-Therefore, when it comes to framing, what we see through the viewfinder or screen is exactly the same as what we will see in the final image.
+Therefore, when it comes to framing, what we see through the viewfinder or screen is precisely the same as what we will see in the final image.

-In addition, these cameras can perfectly simulate how the final image will be in terms of exposure, colors, etc.
+Also, these cameras can correctly simulate how the final image will be in terms of exposure, colors, etc.

-Today it is very difficult to talk about the advantages and disadvantages of mirrorless cameras with respect to SLRs, rather it is about comparing specific models of both reflex and EVIL.
+Today it is complicated to talk about the advantages and disadvantages of mirrorless cameras concerning SLRs.
+Instead, it is about comparing specific models of both reflex and EVIL.

 - Some EVIL cameras are smaller and lighter than the typical SLR camera.
 But other models, especially in professional ranges, are very similar in size to SLRs.